 - The nutrition information is for the waffles only and excludes additions such as blueberries or toppings such as butter or maple syrup.

-- Once completely cool, you can keep these waffles in the fridge, in an airtight container, for up to 5 days.
+- Once completely cool, you can keep these waffles in an airtight container in the fridge for up to 5 days.
 Reheat them in the toaster on the lowest setting.

 - These waffles also freeze well.
 Once completely cool, place them in freezer bags, separating layers with wax paper, and store them in the freezer for up to three months.
 Reheat them in the toaster on the lowest setting to defrost and crisp them up.